TheSwanFactory/hourofnode/doc/App Statement of Intent.md

 ### Intent
 _[What I plan to do]_

-Give kids a meaningful experience of programming
+Give kids a meaningful experience of programming for the Dec 8 Hour of Code

 ### Affirmers
-_[Who will hold me account for doing that]_
+_[Who will hold me accountable for doing that]_

 - Andrew Williams, Educator Experience
 - Daniel Ma, Programmer Experience